Health Resources

 • For cyanotic heart disease patients, be aware of potential oxygen needs during flights

-• Use support stockings and take aspirin or equivalent unless your doctor advises against it
+• Use support stockings and take aspirin or an equivalent unless your doctor advises against it

 Infection

-Children with heart disease are generally not more prone to infections, although some may be susceptible to chest infections or have associated immune deficiencies, particularly those with holes in the heart (ASD, VSD, PDA).
+Children with heart disease are generally not more prone to infections.
+However, some may be susceptible to chest infections or have associated immune deficiencies, particularly those with holes in their heart (ASD, VSD, PDA).
 Viral infections are common and usually resolve without antibiotics, but medical advice should be sought in case of uncertainty.

 Medication